jmunozji/DBMS/docs/U2_4_Oracle_start_and_stop.md

 ---
-title:  "Unit 2.
-Start and stop Oracle.
+title:  "Start and stop Oracle.
 Basic administration"
 ---

+# Start and stop Oracle.
+Basic administration

 Usually the booting of all DBMS is automatic.
 When the Operating System starts, it starts the Database Engine.
 The stop is also automatic.
 In any case, it is convenient to know the usual steps to start and stop it.

 We will also take the opportunity to see other things that can be done with the Instance Manager, such as changing parameters, managing sessions connected to the Database, etc.

-# Start and stop with Oracle Enterprise Manager OEM - Instance Manager
+## Start and stop with Oracle Enterprise Manager OEM - Instance Manager

 We have to enter OEM as user **SYS**, and connecting as SYSDBA.

 ![StartStop](assets/Oracle_start_stop/1.png)

-## Stop de database
+### Stop de database

 In the "Home" tab choose "Shutdown".